-I’d been through as many ivf’s and yet reading the book in 3 days brought back all the pain of a 5 year journey and condensed it into a 3 read day.
+I’d been through as many ivf’s and yet reading the book in 3 days brought back all the pain and condensed it into a 3 read day.
 I was so upset by it that my Mom actually took the book away from me she was so cross.
 I felt her emotional journey was the opposite of mine albeit that both were hard.
 I have managed to keep my key people close and still love my life.
 There is no reason to dump on your fellow sisters who are going through the same pain as you.
 No ways!
 I am not going to allow us to beat up on each other.
 We are going to get through this together.
 You are not alone.

 There are so many South Africa woman who are struggling to fall pregnant.
 We are in this together and I am here for you!

 I’ve gone through 10 ivf’s, with 3 rounds of egg donors, a miscarriage and now, with approaching a surrogate, I’m still very much on my journey and quest for the ultimate… a baby!
 Just like you.

 It’s been a tough journey as I’ve only done one round privately, the rest have all been the ‘no frills’ approach through government ivf.
 I have managed to grow my marriage, despite the pressure of the journey, my egg producing hormones and my husband’s reluctance to have another child.
 He has two children from his previous marriage.
 A rocky road is this ivf journey but I keep focussed on the goal and try to maintain as positive an attitude as possible!